chloemonty/GEOL0069_Project/README.md

 gp.optimize(messages=True)
 ```

+The Mean Squared Error (MSE) on the test set is: 0.1293.
 ![GPy regression](GPy_regression.png)

 * Gaussian Process Regression with GPSat: using sklearnGPRModel from GPSat (a repository needs to be prepared in order to use GPSat and pip install needs to be used to install the requirements and GPSat itself to Google Colab)